k8orade/github-project-stats/README.md

 Sum Value	| Always 1.
 Used for reporting graps
-Start Date | Date the card was moved to `DOING_COLUMN_NAME` Completed Date	| Date the card was moved to `DONE_COLUMN_NAME` Cycle Time	| Time (in days) between Start Date and Completed Date Labels	| A string of space-seperated labels attached to the Issue {COLUMN_NAME}	| A count of days that the card spent in this column
+Start Date | Date the card was moved to `DOING_COLUMN_NAME` Completed Date	| Date the card was moved to `DONE_COLUMN_NAME` Labels	| A string of space-seperated labels attached to the Issue {COLUMN_NAME}	| The recorded date that a cord moved in to this column

 Most of this information will be collected when the card is moved into the `DONE_COLUMN_NAME` column, to avoid re-computation every day.